Antiochian/Pathfinding-Algorithm/README.md

 ----
 To play with this, clone the repo and run "driver.py".
 Press space to pause/unpause the algorithm.
 Leftclick places/removes walls, and can be done at any time.

-Note: The program will refuse to run if the maze is impossible.
+Right click moves the starting location to the chosen square.

 Notes
 ----